Skip to main content

 Written by Anna Smith

-A market order is a buy or sell order to be executed immediately at the current market prices.
-As long as there are willing sellers and buyers, market orders are filled.
+A market order is a buy or sell order that is executed immediately at the current market price.
+As long as there are willing sellers and buyers, market orders will be filled.

 A stop-limit order is a conditional type of trading order that combines the features of a stop order and a limit order.
 The best way to understand a stop-limit order is to break it down into stop price and limit price.
 The stop price is simply the price that triggers a limit order, and the limit price is the specific price of the limit order that was triggered.
-This means that once your stop price has been reached, your limit order will be immediately placed on the order book.
+This means that once your stop price is reached, your limit order is immediately placed on the order book.

 Take Profit / Stop Loss

-Take Profit / Stop Loss Is a market order that would be executed when the price will reach a specified price.
-For the “Long” position the take profit price should be above the entry price and the stop-loss price should be below the entry price.
-For the “Short” position the take profit price should be below the entry price and the stop loss should be above the entry price.
+Take Profit / Stop Loss is a market order that is executed when the price reaches a specified level.
+For a “Long” position, the Take Profit price should be set above the entry price, and the Stop Loss price should be set below the entry price.
+For a “Short” position, the Take Profit price should be set below the entry price, and the Stop Loss price should be set above the entry price.

-For Take Profit, the Bid price is being monitored.
+For Take Profit, the Bid price is monitored.

-For Stop Loss, the Ask price is being monitored.
+For Stop Loss, the Ask price is monitored.

 Multiple Take Profit Targets

-A Trader can set up to 6 Take Profit targets in bot Trading Terminal and Bot setting.
-Just like with a single Take Profit, a Trader can set it as an exact price or percentage.
-Sum of all Take Profits must be equal to 100% of the portfolio used on entering the strategy.
+A trader can set up to 6 Take Profit targets in the bot Trading Terminal and bot settings.
+Just like with a single Take Profit, these can be defined as either an exact price or a percentage.
+The sum of all Take Profits must be equal to 100% of the portfolio used to enter the strategy.

-Trailing Stop is a market order that would be executed if the price will reach your activation price.
-The Trailing price is calculated as a percentage change from the entry point in the direction of your position.
+A Trailing Stop is a market order that is executed if the price reaches your activation price.
+The trailing price is calculated as a percentage change from the entry point in the direction of your position.

-Example: You started a Long position buying BTC-perp at 10,000$ with the Activation price of 1% and Trailing Stop of 5%.
-That means that if the price will reach 10,100$ your trailing price will be activated.
-The trailing amount would be 505$ (5% of 10,100$).
-If after reaching 10100$ the price will go down to 9,595$ the stop loss market order will be triggered and your position will be closed.
-If the price will continue to increase the trailing price will trail in the same direction keeping the change between the price and the trailing value of 505$
+Example: You start a Long position by buying BTC-PERP at $10,000, with an Activation Price of 1% and a Trailing Stop of 5%.
+This means that if the price reaches $10,100, your trailing price becomes active.
+The trailing amount will be $505 (5% of $10,100).
+If after reaching $10,100 the price drops down to $9,595, the stop loss market order will be triggered and your position will be closed.
+If the price continues to rise, the trailing price will move in the same direction, maintaining the $505 difference between the current price and the trailing value.

 Market Close

-This feature is available in the Dashboard when you enter a trade, you are able to exit the position at any time with a click on the Market Close button.
+This feature is available in the Dashboard.
+Once you enter a trade, you can exit the position at any time by clicking the Market Close button.
 A market order to exit the position will be executed.

 Swing Trade

-You can now easily swing your position in the opposite direction from the dashboard.
+You can easily swing your position in the opposite direction from the Dashboard.

 Market Enter

-This feature is available in the Dashboard when you placed the limit order but your price was not filled and the market reversed.
-With a click of a button, you can execute your order using the market price.
+This feature is available in the Dashboard.
+If you placed a limit order but your price was not filled and the market reversed, you can execute the order at the market price with a single click.

 Did this answer your question?